osceolaares/site-discussions/content/meetings.md

 ## Regular monthly meetings

-Meetings are held on the last Monday of the month: AEC @ 18:00 - 18:15, General @ 18:15 - 19:00
+Meetings are held at 18:00 on the last Monday of the month at the Osceola County, Dept Of Emergency Management.

-at:

-Osceola County, Dept Of Emergency Management

 Osceola County EOC</br>
 2586 Partin Settlement Rd</br>